 The Book of Floating: Exploring the Private Sea by Michael Hutchison (1984)

 In the early 1980s, journalist Michael Hutchison set out to debunk what he was certain was an overly-hyped fad; no way floating could be so beneficial in so many different ways.
 But like most people, his views on floating changed dramatically after his first time in a tank, and he eventually became one of floating’s biggest advocates.
 Considered by many to be the definitive guide for all things floating, the book is packed with useful tips, advice, and scientifically proven methods for achieving specific results through floating.
 The book is divided into three parts.
-In part one, Hutchison takes us through a very brief but succinct history of floating, including the story of inventor John C. Lilly and the history of sensory deprivation.
+In part one, Hutchison takes us through a very brief but succinct history of floating, including the story of John C. Lilly, and the history of sensory deprivation.
 Part two provides readers with several sometimes-competing theories on why floating works, with ideas running the gamut from the common sense (the absence of gravity) to the slightly fantastical (the aquatic ape theory.)
-Not all of them may ‘hold water’ for you (pun intentional), but all are guaranteed to make you think.
+Not all of the theories may ‘hold water’ for you (pun intentional), but all are guaranteed to make you think.
 Part three – “Ways of Floating” – gets into the nuts and bolts of using float therapy for specific purposes.
 Pain relief?
 A better golf game?
 Help with addictions?
-There are highly informative chapters devoted to these topics and more, with scientifically proven methods for success and inspiring personal stories.
-You might find yourself turning to chapters 16 and 17 again and again; both are packed with great advice for getting the most out of your floats.
+There are highly informative chapters devoted to these topics and more, with scientifically proven methods for success, backed up with inspiring personal stories.
+You might find yourself turning to chapters 16 and 17 again and again; both are packed with terrific advice for getting the most out of your floats.
 Aside from a few dated references (including how the 1981 Dallas Cowboys utilized float therapy), the info and stories in this 1984 book are timeless.

 The Float Tank Cure by Shane Stott (2015)